Youth star turned no. 1...

 Goalkeeper Ellie Roebuck signed her first professional contract with the Club in January 2018, having made the step up from the Development Squad.

-The youngster starred in the latter stages of the 2017/18 campaign, thrown in at the deep end when England shot-stopper Bardsley suffered an early injury in the Super League top-of-the-table clash at Chelsea.
+The youngster starred in the latter stages of the 2017/18 campaign, thrown in at the deep end when England shot-stopper Bardsley suffered an early injury in the Women's Super League top-of-the-table clash at Chelsea.

 Roebuck was introduced from the bench and produced a sensational performance to preserve a precious point and continued to shine, as City secured a top-two finish and Champions League football for a third successive year.